FREEvideo now! Learn how to quickly and easily teach your

 The Hummingbird Feeding Information (interesting hummingbird facts)

-Hummingbirds will feed 5 to 8 times every
+They will feed 5 to 8 times every hour

 The large portion of a hummingbirds diet

 is sugar which they get from flower nectar and tree sap.
-Hummingbirds also
+They also

 eat insects and pollen to get protein to build muscle.